darlinghq/darling/.github/ISSUE_TEMPLATE/startup_bug.md

 ---
-name: Miscellaneous Bug
+name: Startup Bug
-about: A miscellaneous bug with Darling
+about: An issue with starting Darling
-labels: 'bug'
+labels: 'bug, container'
 ---

 **Expected Result**